ofzlo/ofzlo/README.md

 ### Hi there.
 I'm Yoorhim 👋
 🏫 I'm majoring in <strong>Software Convergence</strong> at Sookmyung Women's University.

 🔥 I enjoy sharing and growing together.
 Also, I want to contribute to creating a society where artificial intelligence can coexist with humans.
-Currently, I'm interested in <Strong>Generative AI</strong>.
+Currently, I'm interested in <Strong>Generative AI, Multi-modal, and Computer Vision</strong>.

 #### ✨ Experience
 🤹 Extracurricular Activity